IGN: IGN Pro League

-Controversy
+Controversies

+Journalistic misconduct accusation

+In 2007, Video Game Media Watch accused former IGN editor Doug Perry of "journalistic misconduct" for an exclusive review of Prey.

+Sexual harassment accusations

+In November 2017, some IGN employees refused to work to show solidarity with Kallie Plagge, a former editor who alleged that in 2016, another editor, Vince Ingenito, sexually harassed her and another female employee and made inappropriate comments.
+Human resources allegedly told her that she "needed to have better judgment about who [she] was 'friends' with" and that she was an "equal participant" in "inappropriate flirtation".
+This incident was widely circulated across social media.

 Plagiarism

-In August 2018, the owner of YouTube channel Boomstick Gaming accused IGN reviewer Filip Miucin of plagiarizing his video review of the game Dead Cells.
-On August 7, IGN replaced its review with a statement saying it took plagiarism seriously and was investigating the claim.
-Later that day, IGN stated that it had found "substantial similarities" between the reviews, apologized, and announced that it had dismissed Miucin.
+In August 2018, the owner of YouTube channel Boomstick Gaming accused the IGN reviewer Filip Miucin of plagiarizing his video review of the game Dead Cells.
+On August 7, IGN stated that it had found "substantial similarities" between the reviews, apologized, and announced that it had dismissed Miucin.
 On August 10, IGN published a new review by Brandin Tyrrel, which included an editor's note apologizing again and stating that "this review (and its score) represents solely the opinion of the new reviewer".

 In a subsequently unlisted video, Miucin responded that while he took "complete ownership over what happened", the similarity was not intentional.
-Website Kotaku found similarities between Miucin's other reviews and reviews on Nintendo Life and Engadget, and material posted on the games discussion forum NeoGAF.
+Kotaku found similarities between Miucin's other reviews, reviews on Nintendo Life and Engadget and material posted on the games discussion forum NeoGAF.
 On August 14, IGN announced that it would remove all of Miucin's work pending further review.
 On April 19, 2019, Miucin admitted plagiarism and issued an apology on his YouTube channel.

-Retracted article supporting Palestinian aid
+Article supporting Palestinian aid

 During the 2021 Israel–Palestine crisis, the main IGN site posted an article on May 14 urging readers to donate to charities helping Palestinian civilians such as the Palestine Children's Relief Fund and linked to relevant news reporting.
 A Palestinian flag was also added besides the IGN logo.
 Shortly after the article went up IGN Israel made statements on social media condemning the article.
 The Palestinian flag was soon replaced with a Red Cross.
 On May 16, the article was deleted and a statement was made on the IGN Twitter account saying that it was wrong to only highlight one side of the conflict.
 A reposted version on South Africa-based IGN Africa was also removed.
 On May 17, over 60 members of IGN's staff signed an open letter condemning the article's removal for going against the site's editorial freedom and policies for retracting or correcting articles, as well as the lack of communication with IGN staff.
 IGN reinstated the article on August 24 under a new headline alongside a statement of newly formalized editorial policies.